oracle/opengrok/Tuning-for-large-code-bases.md

 Failure to do so will result in HTTP 400 errors after first query - with the error "Error parsing HTTP request header".

-The same tuning to Apache can be done with the `LimitRequestLine` directive:
+The same tuning to Apache (handy in case you are running Apache in reverse proxy mode to Tomcat) can be done with the `LimitRequestLine` directive:

 ```
 LimitRequestLine 65536